 7. What are the requirements for generating an e-way bill?

 A person must be a registered taxpayer to generate an e-way bill.
 Enrollment on the common e-waybill portal is compulsory for non-registered transporters before generating the permit.
-The following documents are also required: the tax invoices, bills of sale, or delivery Challan; the Transporter’s ID and the transporter document number; and the vehicle number that is carrying the goods.
+We also require the following documents: the tax invoices, bills of sale, or delivery Challan; the Transporter’s ID and the transporter document number; and the vehicle number that is carrying the goods.

 8. Is it possible or legal to edit or modify an e-way bill?

-One can only edit the vehicle details once the e-way bill has been generated.
-No other modifications can be made to the e-way bill.
+You can only edit the vehicle details once you generate the e-way bill.
+You cannot make any other modifications to the e-way bill.

 9. What is the validity of an e-way bill?

 An e-way bill is valid for a certain period, depending on the distance that has to be covered.
-For normal cargo, the permit is valid for a day when the distance to be covered is 200 km.
-For every additional 200, a day is provided to complete the transportation.
+For normal cargo, the permit remains valid when the distance to be covered is 200 km.
+For every additional 200, we provide a day to complete the transportation.

 10. Is e-invoicing mandatory?